syazarilasyraf/syazarilasyraf.com/_bookmarks/dieselgate-but-for-trains-some-heavyweight-hardware-hacking.md

 ---
-title: Dieselgate, but for trains – some heavyweight hardware hacking – BadCyber
+title: Dieselgate, but for trains some heavyweight hardware hacking
 layout: bookmark
 tags:
   - Tech